Who Makes Movies?

-Who Makes Movies? was an advertising campaign run jointly by several international associations looking to crack down on copyright infringement of motion pictures, most notably the MPAA, as part of the larger "Respect Copyrights" campaign.
+Who Makes Movies? was an advertising campaign run jointly by several international associations looking to crack down on copyright infringement of motion pictures, most notably the MPAA (now the MPA), as part of the larger "Respect Copyrights" campaign.
 The campaign was endorsed by several motion picture workers' guilds, including the Directors Guild of America, the International Alliance of Theatrical Stage Employees, Moving Picture Technicians, Artists and Allied Crafts, the Motion Picture Editors Guild, the Screen Actors Guild and the Writers Guild of America.

 Installments

 Five short films were created, each profiling the work done by primarily blue-collar workers in the production of a feature film.
 These films were shown as movie trailers in large movie theaters, and were also made available on the website respectcopyrights.org.